RobertGumeny/portfolio/content/projects/project-three.md

 ---
 title: Project Name
-description: This is a description of the second project.
+description: This is a description of the third project.
 It will be a brief statement explaining the main features and use cases.
 img: unsplash-project.jpg
 alt: A description of a project in Robert's portfolio.
 livelink: https://www.robertgumeny.dev/